 Her older son, Jean-Michel, has often said of his mother:

 “She was the real captain of Calypso and she spent more time on Calypso than my father, brother and myself combined.”

 She preferred to stay off camera and away from the press, but played a key role in the operation, wearing many hats.
 In 1990 she died of cancer and received a full military funeral, during which her ashes were scattered over the Sea of Monaco.
 Hats off to this amazing lady!

 Most of us have at least heard of Sylvia Earle, early woman diver, aquanaut, marine biologist, outspoken conservationist, explorer in Residence at the National Geographic Society, leader of the Google Ocean Advisory Council, which provides content and scientific oversight for the “Ocean in Google Earth” and all around remarkable human being.
 She is the recipient of more honors than can be recounted here, among them the 2009 TED Prize for her proposal to establish a global network of marine protected areas she calls

 “[H]ope spots… to save and restore… the blue heart of the planet.”

 I encourage you all to listen to her TED talk on her wish for ocean protection.
-After almost 40 years of setting depth records, cataloging untold species, making pioneering discoveries, researching the ecology of coral reefs and tirelessly advocating for ocean conservation, she still has a fresh passion for the underwater world, which is delightful and infectious.
+After almost 40 years of setting depth records, cataloguing untold species, making pioneering discoveries, researching the ecology of coral reefs and tirelessly advocating for ocean conservation, she still has a fresh passion for the underwater world, which is delightful and infectious.